Science for Nursing and Midwifery 2

 Available in 2014

-1. An understanding of biochemical, anatomical and physiological concepts relevant to the health sciences.
+1. Use their knowledge, skills and understanding of biochemical, anatomical and physiological concepts to explain basic clinical problems.

-11. Microorganisms, disease and infection control; immune system
+8. Immune system; Microorganisms, disease and infection control.

 |Replacing Course(s)||Not applicable|